bozsahin/ccglab/README.md

 <b>INSTALL FOR WINDOWS</b>

 You need a linux system for CCGlab.
-Once you get that, follow the instructions for Linuxspehere for CCGlab install.
+Once you get that, follow the instructions for Linuxsphere for CCGlab install.

 There are three options for windows (I recommend the first one):